The Last Kingdom of Al Andalus (The Play)

 AISHA AL HURRA.

 A useless confession!
 For how long?
-Dost thou believe that the Catholic Monarchs, who have exiled us to the inhospitable mountains that shall be our prison shall allow us to remain freely, amongst their lands, not as their subjects?
-Do not blind thyself, with the pretension of their gentility.
-Under no circumstance, they shall keep their deceitful word for much time!
+Dost thou believe the Catholic Monarchs, who have exiled us to the inhospitable mountains that shall be our prison, will allow us to remain freely amongst their lands, not as their subjects?
+Do not blind thyself with the pretence of their gentility.
+Under no circumstance shall they keep their deceitful word for long!

 MUHAMMAD.

-We shall live, as we have always lived.
-We shall never be their subjects now or then!
+We shall live as we have always lived.
+We shall never be their subjects now or ever!

 MORAIMA.

-My dearest sultan, and dashing husband.
-How mine heart crieth for our irreversible losses.
-How can I assuage the sorrow of mine heart and soul, with this sombre tragedy?
+My dearest Sultan, and dashing husband.
+How my heart crieth for our irreversible losses.
+How can I assuage the sorrow of mine heart and soul with this sombre tragedy?

 MUHAMMAD.

-Know that there is no tragedy that could replace or diminish our interminable bond and love.
+Know that no tragedy could replace or diminish our interminable bond and love.

 MORAIMA.